systematic-magic/aop/supplementary.rst

 2.3.
 Check that there are links/references to the other supplementary files (e.g. tables, videos etc) in the first supplementary tile.

 .. image:: /_static/suppl_files.png
-  	:alt: Figure callout with pannel letter
+  	:alt: Figure callout with panel letter
   	:scale: 60%